Handling Allegations of Misconduct Policy

 For manuscripts under review, PedPer may:

-• Take no action (if concerns are unfounded)
+• Take no action (if concerns are unfounded or insufficient evidence is provided)

 • Request clarification, corrections, or additional documentation